GreyKeenan/dukesup/index.md

 Objective
 ==================================================

-Throughout the game, players' cards are played to the tabe in runs and sets.
+Throughout the game, players' cards are played to the table in runs and sets.
 At the end of the game, the player who has the most cards on the table wins.
-You can easily tell players' cards apart by color.

 The game ends when you play your opponent's CASTLE in a run/set.
 However, the DUKES protect the CASTLE, and they must be played first.